Here you will find +3 hardware related material, suitable for all +3 versions.

 At the time the +3 (and +2A) came out, some games simply refused to play.

 One of the reason for this was the “missing” IN #FF port (255 decimal).
 In fact, a true IN #FF port does not exists on neither Spectrum model.

 How is that ?

-I suppose you know how the vacuum tube of any TV works.
-The electron beam make left-right and up-down movements very fast, giving to the human eye the impression there is a still image.
+I suppose you know how the vacuum tube of any (old, by now) TV works: the electron beam make left-right and up-down movements very fast, giving to the human eye the impression there is a still image.

 If the processor has some business with the video RAM, it comes in conflict with the video display mechanism in the "window" moments.
 The conflict is solved by means of WAIT states on the processor side.
 Because of this, a time execution loop of a program that runs in the video RAM cannot be exactly predicted, except when synchronized with the Spectrum's interrupt mode (and even so very difficult).

 On older models (up to +2) the data bus between the video RAM - on one side - and the non-video upper system RAM together with the processor - on the other side - were separated by 8 × 470 ohm resistors, one for each data line.
 This value is low enough to be transparent when the processor makes video RAM requests (for example, when the processor writes something at address #4200) and high enough if both memory banks are at the same time - but independently - accessed - the video RAM by the display system and the upper system RAM by the processor (for example, when the video system performs an attribute display for address #5802 and at the same time the processor writes something at address #9A00 (or any address greater than #8000)).